viamrobotics/docs/docs/tutorials/projects/claw-game.md

 For more information about parts, see [Machine Architecture: Parts, Sub-Parts and Remotes](/build/configure/parts-and-remotes/).

 Now you are ready to configure the individual components in the [Viam app](https://app.viam.com).
-Navigate to the **Config** tab of your robot's page and select your main part from the parts dropdown.
+Navigate to the **Config** tab of your machine's page and select your main part from the parts dropdown.

 ### Configure the board